Guru-Digital-Archive/frontend-admin/README.md

 <li>Enable editing for Varchar types</li>
 <li>Get media embed working</li>
 <li>Add to packigist to allow installing via Composer</li>
+<li>Enable/Disable edit mode.
+Currently if you are logged in, you are always in edit mode</li>
 </ul>
 <h2>Known Issues</h2>
 <ul>